-Users attempting to access Director without first logging into the domain network are initially routed to a domain login panel, as shown in Figure 10-20.
-After entering their network credentials, users are routed to the appropriate panel - AD users are routed to the Quick Look panel and Non-AD users are directed to a login panel.
+Users attempting to access Director without first logging into the domain network are initially routed to a domain login page, as shown in Figure 10-17.
+After entering their network credentials, users are routed to the appropriate page - AD users are routed to the Quick Look page and Non-AD users are directed to a login page.